Sam McMurray

 Samuel McMurray (born April 15, 1952) is an American actor.
-He is known for his roles as Supervisor Patrick O'Boyle in the CBS sitcom series The King of Queens, Glen in the Coen Brothers comedy film Raising Arizona, Trent Culpepper in the sitcom Cristela and for voicing Roy in the family sitcom television series Dinosaurs.
+He is known for his roles as Supervisor Patrick O'Boyle in the CBS sitcom The King of Queens, Glen in the Coen Brothers comedy film Raising Arizona, Trent Culpepper in the sitcom Cristela and for voicing Roy in the family sitcom television series Dinosaurs.
 He also appeared as Doug on the NBC sitcom Friends, and as Ned on the CBS sitcom Mom.
-He also appeared as a gay man named Andy in the fifth season of Married With Children.
+He also appeared as a gay man named Andy in the fifth season of Married... with Children.

 Early life

 McMurray was born in New York City on April 15, 1952, the son of Jane (née Hoffman) and Richard McMurray, both actors.
 Lesley Woods was his stepmother.
 McMurray is Jewish on his mother's side of the family and Irish on his father's side of the family.

 Career

 Among McMurray's film credits are C.H.U.D.
 (1984), Raising Arizona (1987), The Wizard (1989) as Jimmy's stepfather Mr. Bateman, National Lampoon's Christmas Vacation (1989), L.A.
 Story (1991), Addams Family Values (1993), and Drop Dead Gorgeous (1999).
 On television, he was a regular on The Tracey Ullman Show, voiced Roy in the series Dinosaurs, and played recurring roles such as Chandler's boss on Friends, dentist Vic Schweiber on Freaks and Geeks, Doug and Deacon's boss in The King of Queens, and Ned in the sitcom Mom.
-He was also in episodes of The Jeffersons, Hill Street Blues, The Golden Girls, Who's the Boss?, Home Improvement, Disney's Recess, The Sopranos, The Tick, and Breaking Bad among others.
+He was also in episodes of The Jeffersons, Hill Street Blues, The Golden Girls, Who's the Boss?, Married... with Children, Home Improvement, Disney's Recess, The Sopranos, The Tick, Malcolm in the Middle and Breaking Bad among others.
 He is also noted for being the first-ever guest star on The Simpsons.

 McMurray gained much international recognition among gamers for his role as the voice of two newscasters in the expansion for Command & Conquer: Generals.
 He also appeared in the 2011 TV film Holiday Engagement.
 For the 2014–2015 television season, McMurray had a main role as Trent Culpepper in the ABC comedy series Cristela.